-Councils that operate category 1 businesses in particular are required by the National Competition Policy Agreement to include a return on capital invested, that is, dividends.
+Councils that operate category 1 businesses, in particular, are required by the National Competition Policy Agreement to include a return on capital invested; in other words, a dividend.
 This mirrors imperatives in the private sector.

-Category 1 businesses are those having an annual sales turnover or gross operating income of \$2 million and above.
+Category 1 businesses are those having an annual sales turnover or gross operating income of \$2 million or more.
 There is some question as to whether the Act currently allows councils to deal with these requirements through the transfer of dividend payments between council funds, from restricted use funds to unrestricted use general funds.
 There are conflicting interpretations of the scope of section 409, and legislative amendment is proposed to clarify the situation.
 It is proposed that the restrictions that apply to money raised from the rents, profits or other proceeds from a lease, licence or other estate in respect of community land be lifted.

-The review committee considered that rental income from community land, as opposed to operational land, will always be far outweighed by the cost of community land management.
+The review committee considered that rental income from community land-as opposed to operational land-would always be far outweighed by the costs of community land management.
 The committee also considered that the requirement in section 409 for separate accounting procedures for the small amounts raised is administratively inefficient.
-Consequently, the bill proposes the deletion of section 409 (3) (d) of the Act to remove the restrictions on the use of income raised from the rent of community land.
-The bill also proposes the insertion of subsections (5) to (7) in section 409 to define the proper relationship between restricted funds held under section 409 and a council's general funds, including the circumstances in which dividends may be paid by a council business activity.
+Consequently, the bill deletes section 409 (3) (D) of the Act to remove the restrictions on the use of income raised from the rent of community land.

-Under the amendments contained in this bill, a council may choose to deduct from the money, which is restricted in its use for the purpose of water supply or sewerage services, an amount in the nature of a dividend, and to apply that money to any purpose under the Act or any other Act.
-That is, the dividend payment becomes available for use at council's discretion.
+The bill also inserts subsections (5), (6) and (7) in section 409 to define the proper relationship between restricted funds held under section 409 and a council's general funds, including the circumstances in which dividends may be paid by the council business activity.
+Under the amendment contained in this bill, a council may choose to deduct from the money which is restricted in its use for the purpose of water supply or sewerage services, an amount in the nature of a dividend, and to apply that money to any purpose under the Act or any other Act; that is, the dividend payment becomes available for use at council's discretion.
 However, it is critical to the operation of the provision that the transfer of such payments is regulated properly.
-Therefore, the Minister for Land and Water Conservation, with the concurrence of the Minister for Local Government, will publish guidelines relating to the management of the provision of water supply and sewerage services.
-A council must comply with those guidelines before any deduction from the restricted use funds is made, and must record its compliance by resolution of council in an open meeting.
-If a council is found not to have complied with those guidelines the Minister for Land and Water Conservation may, with the concurrence of the Minister for Local Government, direct the council to comply with the guidelines before any further deduction is made.
-An amendment of the definition of "domestic waste" in the dictionary to the Act is also proposed to clarify that the term "domestic waste" only applies to household garbage, including recyclables, but does not apply to household effluent waste.
+Therefore, the Minister for Energy and Utilities, with my concurrence, will publish guidelines relating to the management of the provision of water supply and sewerage services.
+A council must comply with those guidelines before any deduction from the restricted use funds is made, and must report its compliance by resolution of council in an open meeting.
+If a council is found not to have complied with those guidelines, the Minister for Energy and Utilities may, with my concurrence, direct the council to comply with the guidelines before any further deduction is made.